icicimov/k9s-ansible/README.md

 k8s_dashboard_setup: false
 ```

-They control features like installing the Dashboard, Heapster for monitoring, kube-dns for DNS resolution inside the cluster (with optional auto-scaling) and installing and setup of local `kubectl` and `kubeconfig` file for cluster CLI.
-The following variables are in control of the Flanneld overlay network, the Pods and Services network:
+They control features like installing the Dashboard, Heapster for monitoring, kube-dns for DNS resolution inside the cluster (with optional auto-scaling and core-dns as alternative) and installing and setup of local `kubectl` and `kubeconfig` file for cluster CLI.
+The following variables are in control of the `Flanneld` overlay network, the Pods and Services network:

 ```
 k8s_flanneld_subnet: '10.1.0.0/16'